pankajp/pysph/docs/source/install.rst

   * Sphinx_: version 0.5 will work.
 This package is used for building the documentation.

-  * VTK_: versions, 4.x, 5.x and above will work.
-This is used to write VTK files for subsequent output and visualization.

   * Mayavi_: version 3.x and above.
 This is convenient for visualization and generation of VTK files.
 This is entirely optional though.